LoosTeam/PoPS_tutorial/README.md

 In the gene analysis step the gene p-values and other gene-level metrics are computed.
 The gene analysis results are output into a formatted output file with .genes.out suffix.
 The same results plus gene correlations with neighbouring genes are stored in a .genes.raw file

 Here the LD reference panel used is 1000 genomes EUR population.
 Other MAGMA specific LD-panels are available at `/projects/loos_group-AUDIT/data/magma_data/ref_panels/`.
-The `--gene-annot` file should be the .annot file from the output of the MAGMA annotation step.
+The `--gene-annot` file should be the .annot file from the output of the MAGMA annotation step. `--pval` is used to specify the GWAS summary statistics file.
+It must be a plain text data file with each row corresponding to a SNP.
+MAGMA will look for SNP IDs and p-values in the SNP and P column respectively.
+Use `N`to specify sample size directly or `ncol` to specify sample size column in the summary statistics.

+This step can be run using the script [step_1.2.sh](scripts/step_1.2.sh).
 ```
 magma \
  --bfile /projects/loos_group-AUDIT/data/magma_data/ref_panels/1000g/g1000_eur/g1000_eur \